cyberbotics/webots-doc/guide/installation-procedure.md

 2. Install Webots for your operating system as explained below.

-> **note**: After installation, the most important Webots features will be available, but some third party tools (such as Java, Python, or *MATLAB*^(TM)) may be necessary for running or compiling specific projects.
+> **note**: After installation, the most important Webots features will be available, but some third party tools (such as Java, Python, or *MATLAB*<sup>TM</sup>) may be necessary for running or compiling specific projects.
 The  covers the set up of these tools.

 ### Linux